 - Yellow – Hold your position.
 Do not pass.
 The lead car must slow down to parade lap speed, and ALL cars remain in single file at a constant slow speed all around the track.
 Failure of the car to trail the car ahead will cause violator to lose position.
 It is the responsibility of the lead car to slow down to parade lap speed.
 When there is a yellow on the white flag lap, the race is over!
 Cars will be scored on the finished lap previous to white flag.

 NOTE: YELLOW FLAG LAPS NOT COUNTED*.
 ANY CAR OR CARS INVOLVED IN A YELLOW FLAG SITUATION SHALL RESTART IN THE REAR.
 ANY CAR CAUSING TWO YELLOW FLAGS IN ONE RACE MUST LEAVE THE RACETRACK FOR THE REMAINDER OF THAT RACE.
+If you intentional cause a caution you will be black flagged for that race.
 Any driver, pit crew member or family disturbing flagman or scorers before conclusion of racing program, will disqualify that car or be fined. *At the discretion of the promoter, yellow flag laps may be counted.

 - Black – The scorer will not count the laps of the black flagged car until he enters the pits and remedies the hazardous reason causing the car to receive the black flag.
 Failure to see the black flag will not be considered as an excuse.